 Frequently Asked Questions

-What are the OSHA regulations regarding disposal of sharps?
+What are the OSHA regulations regarding the safe disposal of sharps?

 OSHA regulations specify that contaminated sharps must be removed swiftly, using a reddish or labeled container with the universal biohazard symbol.
 Disposal should occur via FDA-cleared containers when available.
-Such receptacles need to always remain easily accessible for disposal of all hazardous items.
+Such receptacles must always remain easily accessible for the disposal of all hazardous items.

 What is the standard operating procedure for sharps disposal?

-Pharmacies, medical supply companies and online stores offer FDA approved containers to safely store needles as well as other sharps.
-These puncture-resistant leak proof boxes have a secure lid which are designed exclusively for disposing of used syringes along with all different types of sharps.
+Pharmacies, medical supply companies, and online stores offer FDA-approved containers to safely store needles as well as other sharps.
+These puncture-resistant, leakproof boxes, have a secure lid which is designed exclusively for disposing of used syringes along with different types of sharps.

 What is a requirement that potentially contaminated sharps be handled with?

-Containers that are made to be puncture-resistant, closable and leakproof should hold any potentially contaminated sharps.
-Such containers must also bear a label or be color coded red in order to denote the hazardous contents within.
+Containers that are made to be puncture-resistant, closable, and leakproof should hold any potentially contaminated sharps.
+Such containers must also bear a label or be color-coded red to denote the hazardous contents within.

 What is the definition of “sharps”?

-Objects like syringes, needles, auto injectors and infusion sets which have pointed edges or sides capable of cutting through the skin are known as ‘sharps’.
-Needles, lancets and connection needles all fit into this category.
+Objects like syringes, needles, auto-injectors, and infusion sets that have pointed edges or sides capable of cutting through the skin are known as sharps’ Needles, lancets, and connection needles all fit into this category.